mahdilotfi167/v2utils/README.md

 - [ ] Add logs and errors to admin panel
 - [ ] Partitioned django admin options
 - [ ] Two types of fallbacks (A fallbask can point to an inbound and a UDS will be created for share same address)
+- [ ] Sniffing options (Enable sniffing for users to view traffic and used websites)

 ### How to?
 #### Run project